Investing

 3. No High Street Presence: Trading 212 operates entirely online.
 They do have a customer service department which you can contact by phone or email.
 They are not set up to provide telephone banking, though.

-4. Limited Track Record: As a new product, the Trading 212 Cash ISA does not have a long track record.
+4. Limited Track Record: As a fairly new product, the Trading 212 Cash ISA does not have a long track record.
 Some more cautious savers might prefer established Cash ISA providers with a proven history.

 5. No Investment Growth: Unlike a Stocks and Shares ISA, a Cash ISA does not offer the potential for investment growth.
 While it is safer, it may yield lower returns in the long term compared with investment-based ISAs.
 Of course, there is no reason why you can’t have both.